-2.3 CONDITIONS OF AUTHORITY ML 1535
+2.3.1 Conditions of Authority ML 1535

-The NSW Department of Trade and Investment, Regional Infrastructure and Services - Division of Resources and Energy (DRE) Conditions of Authority for Mining Lease (ML) 1535 includes requirements that relate to air quality through rehabilitation (Conditions 12 and 13), management of soil erosion and air pollution (Condition 14) and the reporting of air quality monitoring results within the Annual Environmental Management Report (AEMR) (now the Annual Review) (Condition 26).
-Conditions 12, 13 and 14 are reproduced below, and Condition 26 is addressed in Section 14.
+The Department of Resources and Geoscience (DRG) (within the DPE) administers the Conditions of Authority for ML 1535 under the Mining Act 1992.
+These include requirements relating to the management of soil erosion and air pollution (condition 14) and the reporting of air quality monitoring results within the Annual Review) (condition 26).
+Condition 14 is quoted below, and condition 26 is addressed in Section 9.7.